johnBYTE/PracticeIts/README.md

 UDUB CS Practice its

--- All of this code is mine.
-Please only use it for reference, do not copy it.
-Enjoy! --
+!!!
+All of this code is mine.
+Please only use it for reference, you will not gain anything from copying. !!!